-There are few maturity indices that can help a lot that like look for fruit size and color.
+There are a few maturity indices that can help a lot that likes looking for fruit size and color.
 Most of the varieties remain green even at the time of complete maturity and turn yellow with soft flesh after-ripening process.
 There is another indication that can be observed that some of the poor mangoes seem to be fell off on the ground called “tapka aam” and this is time to harvest your mango fruit.

-Note: mango fruit is harvested with the help of a shearing knife with 1-1.5 inch of its stalk which is cut out later to avoid injury during transportation.
+Note: mango fruit is harvested with the help of a shearing knife with 1-1.5 inches of its stalk which is cut out later to avoid injury during transportation.

 Harvested mango fruit should be store in the packing shed